Frank Selvy: College career

-After Selvy grew three inches and was named MVP in the Kentucky East-West all-star game, Kentucky offered a scholarship, but Selvy had committed himself to play at Furman, "I liked Coach Alley," Selvy said.
+After Selvy grew three inches and was named MVP in the Kentucky East-West All-Star Game, Kentucky offered a scholarship, but Selvy had committed to play at Furman.
+"I liked Coach [Lyles] Alley," Selvy said.
 "He came up and talked to my mother.
 Plus there were two or three guys from Corbin High who came along with me."

-In 1951-1952, Selvy averaged 24.6 points per game as Furman finished 18-6 under Coach Lyles Alley.
-In 1952-1953, Selvy averaged 29.5 points as Furman finished 21-6.
+In 1951–52, Selvy averaged 24.6 points per game as Furman finished 18–6 under Coach Lyles Alley.
+In 1952–53, Selvy averaged 29.5 points as Furman finished 21–6.

-As a senior in 1953-1954, as Furman finished 20-9, Selvy averaged 41.7 points per game, scoring 1,209 total points to lead the NCAA in scoring for the second season in a row.
+As a senior in 1953–54, Selvy led the NCAA in scoring for the second season in a row, scoring 1,209 points (averaging 41.7 points per game), as Furman finished 20–9.
+His 41.7 points per game remained a record until Pete Maravich averaged 43.8 points per game at Louisiana State University in the 1967–68 season.
+Maravich would go on to break his own scoring records in the following two seasons (44.2 and 44.5 points per game), and remains the only person to average more than Selvy in a season in men's Division I basketball.

 Overall, in 78 career games, Selvy averaged 32.5 points at Furman.

 100-point college game

 Selvy is best remembered for scoring 100 points in a college game for Furman University against Newberry College on February 13, 1954, the only NCAA Division I player ever to do so.
 (Jack Taylor of Division III Grinnell College holds the NCAA all-time record for points scored at 138.)
 Selvy's 100-point game was played towards the end of his final collegiate season on a night that Furman coach Lyles Alley had designated the game "Frank Selvy Night."
 The special night was planned to garner recognition for Selvy, who was already certain to finish the season leading the nation in scoring and earn first-team All-American honors, two accomplishments he had attained the year before.

 The game was the first to be broadcast live on television in South Carolina (where Furman is located and where the game was being played) and a large contingent from Selvy's hometown, including his family, had made the six-hour trek just for the occasion.
 It was actually the first college game his mother saw him play.
 The instructions from Coach Alley were simply to get the ball to Selvy so he can score as much as possible.
 Selvy obliged, hitting 41 of 66 field goals and 18 of 22 free throws, his last two points coming on a desperate heave near midcourt at the buzzer.
-(The game was played well before the introduction of the three-point line; Selvy later estimated that eight or nine of his shots that day would have been three-pointers today.
+(The game was played well before the introduction of the three-point line; Selvy later estimated that eight or nine of his shots that day would have been three-pointers today.)
+This was the only game of his that Selvy's mother ever attended.